nicohlr/ipychart/docs/docs/user_guide/charts.md

 ## Line

 A line chart is a way of plotting data points on a line.
-Often, it is used to show trend data, or the comparison of two data sets.
+Often, it is used to show a trend in the data, or the comparison of two data sets.

 :::details Click to show the code used to generate the Chart.
 <br/>